vandytripp/vandytripp.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to my site!
-I am a 3rd year PhD student in Political Science at Vanderbilt University.
-I study comparative politics with a regional focus on Latin America.
-In particular, I focus on the elasticity of immigration attitudes and immigrant integration at the local level.
+I am a political scientist and migration scholar.
+Currently, I am a doctoral candidate (ABD) in Political Science at Vanderbilt University.
+I study political behavior with a substantive focus on immigration attitudes and a regional focus on Latin America.

+In particular, I analyze how regimes can mold attitudes toward immigrants and refugees through media framing and budget reallocations.
+My dissertation is concerned with why regimes might respond to large migration flows with pro-migrant policies and how they can sustain citizen support for said policies.

-I combine rigorous empirical methods including survey experiments, multilevel modeling, and causal inference with fieldwork and other qualitative insights to produce well-rounded research on local responses to immigration.
+I address my research questions with a variety of rigorous empirical methods, including survey experiments, natural experiments, and text analysis.
+I complement these empirics with interviews, focus groups, and content analyses to produce well-rounded research on the politics of migration.